palexdev/intellij-format-action/README.md

 ## Examples

 Both examples implement caching of downloaded IDEA files (~900MB). <br>
-Cache generation might take a while on the first run, but saves bandwidth and is faster later on.
+Cache generation might take a while on the first run, but saves bandwidth and is faster later on. <br>
+**NOTE: If the actions fails due to the formatting changing files, cache will not be saved.**

 Formats all files that are supported by the formatter in your repository and creates a pull request with the changes whenever there's a push to the `main` branch: